thanos-io/thanos/docs/components/compact.md

                                hour) in bucket.
 0d - disables this retention -w, --wait                   Do not exit after all compactions have been processed and wait for new work.
+      --downsampling.disable   Disables downsampling.
+This is not recommended as querying long time ranges without non-downsampled
+                               data is not efficient and useful e.g it is not possible to render all samples for a human eye anyway
       --block-sync-concurrency=20
                                Number of goroutines to use when syncing block metadata from object storage.